• Skip to primary navigation

 Filling

-• Add the gelatin in a few Tbsp of water for about 5 minutes
+• Add the gelatin in a few Tbsp of water and let sit for about 5 minutes

 • Heat the simple syrup over medium heat and add the gelatin, bring the mixture to a simmer, stirring constantly, until the gelatin is completely dissolved.
 Set aside to cool.